Stroke Survivor

 Interests

-Primary interests in the hobby are VHF/UHF SSB operation.
-I was really excited about the possibility of working AO-40, but its post launch problems have made that difficult.
-In the 80's I was quite active on 23cms Fast Scan TV.
-I also enjoy participating in the local ARES group.
-(Amateur Radio Emergency Service) as I was in the similar RAYNET group in Scotland.
+My primary interests in amateur radio include VHF/UHF SSB operation.
+I was really excited about the possibility of working AO-40, but its post-launch problems have made that difficult.
+In the 80s, I was also quite active in 23cms Fast Scan TV.
+Moreover, I enjoy participating in the local ARES group (Amateur Radio Emergency Service), as I was involved in a similar RAYNET group in Scotland.

 Find out more